shaps80/SwiftUIBackports/README.md

 ## Sponsor

 Building useful libraries like these, takes time away from my family.
 I build these tools in my spare time because I feel its important to give back to the community.
-Please consider sponsoring me as it helps keep me working on useful libraries like these 😬
+Please consider [Sponsoring](https://github.com/sponsors/shaps80) me as it helps keep me working on useful libraries like these 😬

-<iframe src="https://github.com/sponsors/shaps80/button" title="Sponsor shaps80" height="35" width="116" style="border: 0;"></iframe>

 You can also give me a follow and a 'thanks' anytime.